Jozefhdez/SecureCloudFS/README.md

 A: Only for viewing and downloading files.
 You need the desktop client to upload files securely.

 **Q: Why can't I upload through the web?**
 A: Files must be encrypted on YOUR computer before upload for true security.
-Web browsers can't do this safely.

 **Q: Do I need to install anything?**
 A: Just Python and one small script.
 No complex setup required.